 When to get tested

 If you have symptoms, seek medical attention immediately.
 If you are asymptomatic but have been a close contact of someone diagnosed with COVID-19, the current recommendation for testing after exposure is to wait seven to nine days.
 Testing too soon after exposure can provide a false negative result.
-You are considered a close contact if you have been within 6 feet for a cumulative 15 minutes (with or without a face covering) to someone with COVID-19.
+You are considered a close contact if you have been within 6 feet for 15 minutes or more (with or without a face covering) to someone with COVID-19.

 While waiting for results